 A Buyer Knocks On Your Door - Do You Let Them In?

-If you let a home buyer into your home, you will not have any contact information on that home buyer.
-Sure, they can give you a name, phone number, email address... but if it is not verified, it could be anybody's information.
-Or no one's at all.
+If you let a home buyer in your home, you will not have any contact information for that home buyer.
+Sure, they can give you a name, phone number, and email address, but it could be anybody's information if it is not verified.
+Or no ones at all.

-Appointments are made for you to prepare for the showing, and to be out of the home so that home buyers can see the home as their own.
-If you are letting them in, you are surely not going to want to leave them alone while roaming the house.
+Appointments are made for you to prepare for the showing and to be out of the home so that homebuyers can see the home as their own.
+If you are letting them in, you will surely not want to leave them alone while roaming the house.

 Another situation may be that they want to make an offer to you right then and there.
-The first issue is, you have a signed contract with a real estate agent to sell your home.
-Even if you do make an agreement with a buyer, you will still be obligated to pay the agreed upon brokerage fee (aka real estate commission).
-Another, is that real estate agents use binding real estate purchase contracts to protect you as the seller.
+The first issue is, you have a signed contract with a real estate agent to sell our home.
+Even if you agree on terms with a buyer, you will still be obligated to pay the agreed-upon brokerage fee (aka real estate commission).
+Another is that real estate agents use binding real estate contracts to protect you as the seller.
 Any purchase agreement should be in writing.

-I tell my home sellers here in Tremonton, Utah to let the home buyers know that your home is only shown by appointment and through a real estate agent.
-Hand them your real estate agents business card, and let them know they can schedule an appointment directly with your real estate agent.
-You can also inform them that they may go find their own real estate agent to represent them and to make an appointment on their behalf.
+I tell my home sellers here in Tremonton, Utah, to let the home buyers know that your home is only shown by appointment and through a real estate agent.
+Hand them your real estate agent's business card, and let them know they can schedule an appointment directly with your real estate agent.
+You can also inform them that they may find their own real estate agent to represent them and make an appointment on their behalf.

 If a real estate agent shows up at the door and you are unaware of any appointment, I would still not let them in until that agent has contacted your real estate agent to verify that it is okay to show.
-Even if you are okay with the last minute showing, it should still be verified with your real estate agent.
-Again, you are opening the door, which means that real estate agent won't be using the electronic keybox.
+Even if you are okay with the last-minute showing, it should still be verified with your real estate agent.
+Again, you are opening the door, which means that the real estate agent won't use the electronic key box.
 Therefore, your agent won't have their contact information if any problems arise.